alexbevi/alexbevi.github.com/_posts/2023-03-14-what-documents-did-my-ttl-index-delete.markdown

 {"t":{"$date":"2023-03-14T06:41:26.315-04:00"},"s":"I","c":"INDEX","id":5479200,"ctx":"TTLMonitor","msg":"Deleted expired documents using index","attr":{"namespace":"config.system.sessions","index":"lsidTTLIndex","numDeleted":0,"durationMillis":0}}
 ```

-This is due to MongoDB utilizing TTL indexes for some internal housekeeping tasks.
-As these indexes are out of scope for this article we'll skip over them for now and create a new TTL index:
+The above logs represent pre-existing TTL indexes MongoDB creates to expire documents from internal collections.
+As these indexes are out of scope for this article we'll skip over them for now and create a custom TTL index to fit our needs:

 ```js
 db.foo.drop();